ubaldot/defrecs/README.md

 1. Start your project by adjusting the platform components.
 Don't forget to initialize them and to schedule them from the `application_setup.c` file.
 2. You only have two types of tasks: *periodic* tasks defined in `application_setup.c` and *deferring* tasks called by ISR:s which are defined in `interrupts_to_tasks.c`.
 Deferring tasks wake up sporadically, i.e. upon Interrupt-Service-Routine (ISR) call, so they are not periodic.
 3. ISR shall always be deferred to tasks.
 4. A component should be scheduled only in one periodic task.
 Avoid calling the same component from different periodic task.
 However, and already scheduled components can be called by a deferring tasks.
-5. Never use HAL functions in the application layer otherwise you lose portability.
+5. Never use HAL functions in the application layer!
-6. Make components to only communicate through their publish/subscribe interfaces.
+6. Components shall communicate only through their publish/subscribe interfaces.
 7. Pay attention to your components scheduling.
 Some outputs may be sampled faster/slower than some inputs and that could lead to a number of